-Tropical Storm Douglas forecast to become hurricane, Hawaii prepares for possible impact by weekend
+Hurricane Douglas becomes first of season in Eastern Pacific, Hawaii may face impacts by weekend

 Hurricane season in Hawaii lasts from June 1 until the end of November.
 August and September are historically active months for cyclones in the region.

+The storm in the Pacific comes as Tropical Storm Gonzalo formed in the Atlantic and is forecast to become a hurricane by Thursday.

-Fox News' Janice Dean and The Associated Press contributed to this report.
+Fox News' Janice Dean, Brandon Noriega, and The Associated Press contributed to this report.